Friendly0Fire/GW2Radial/readme.md

 ### Q: I'm getting a bug/crash/issue that's not mentioned here, what do I do?

 A: Please make an issue in the Github page and label it as ``bug`` or ``question`` as relevant to let me know, I'll do my best to help!
+You can also [reach out on Discord](https://discord.gg/NrnW29fVpn).

 ### Q: I have an idea for a new feature/new addon!

 A: Feel free to make an issue in the Github page and label it as ``suggestion``!
+You can also [reach out on Discord](https://discord.gg/n2fgSAXkEc).